phenixphp/phenix-docs/src/guide/routing.md

 ## Named routes

-Route names will allow Phenix to generate URLs easily, you can assign each route a name:
+Route names will allow Phenix to generate URLs easily.
+You can assign each route a name:

 ```php
 Route::get('/users', function (Request $request) {